scottjenson/Tech-Volunteering/README.md

 [CorrelAid](https://www.correlaid.org/en/)
 Our goal is to empower data analysts and support collaboration with civil society through responsible and ethical data practices.
 In addition to respectful and non-discriminatory behavior, we value transparency, pragmatism, and self-determination.

+# Contributing
+If you have other resources, email scott@jenson.org and I'll add it.
+You can also just do a PR if you'd prefer